PHCavalcante/SWC_Simple_Windows_Cleaner/README.md

 # Project Roadmap 🚀

+- [ ]  add the .exe program version
 - [ ]  Add an icon to the application
-- [ ]  Add an option to run a system integrity check and more...
+- [ ]  Add an option to run a system integrity check

+and more...

 # Known issues